logo

 • Step 1:

-Begin your walk, encouraging your child to hunt for flowers along the way.
+Begin your walk, hunting for flowers along the way.

 • Step 2:

-Once you’ve collected enough, show your child how to use their fingernail to create a small split in each stem.
+Once you’ve collected enough, use your fingernail to create a small split in each stem without breaking the stem in half.

 • Step 3: